danielnagel/cashflow/readme.md

 -   Implementing ApiConnector, to get the freshest Data from a web server
     -   I reached out to my bank and waiting now, that my bank finishes its API for private use.
--   Automatically generate configuration file on first start up, eventually user guided.
--   Implementing a budget report,
+-   Implementing a budget report
-    I think this is an extension of the _categorized variable costs develop over time_ report.